INTERIM SADC AVIATION SAFETY ORGANISATION (SASO)

 - Notification of extension / termination of the service agreement shall be a period of 6 months before the expiry date;

-- The Service Agreement of a person in the position of the Technical Coordinator – Operations/Personnel Licensing would make provision for transition from iSASO to SASO within the contractual period.
+- The Service Agreement of a person in the position of the Technical Coordinator – Airworthiness/Personnel Licensing would make provision for transition from iSASO to SASO within the contractual period.

-The Technical Coordinator – Operations/Personnel Licensing shall receive an all-inclusive package (USD 92,028 – 120,060 per annum), grade D3 of the SASO remuneration structure The remuneration package is negotiable.
+The Technical Coordinator – Airworthiness/Personnel Licensing shall receive an all-inclusive package (USD92,028 – 120,060 per annum).
+The remuneration package is negotiable.

 Submission of Applications